 Pain Management Program

-Offers coaching and support, non-opioid treatment options and assistance with managing the psychological effects of chronic pain.
+This program offers coaching and support, non-opioid treatment options and help with managing the psychological effects of chronic pain.

 The Aetna® Lifestyle and Condition Coaching program is available to MHBP members, too.
 It can help you with pain management and provide opioid support.